djpandit007/turbo-invention/Section2-CoreConcepts.md

 ### YAML Basics

-- YAML denotes nesting through indentations
+- YAML denotes nesting through indentations.
-- Adding a hyphen `-` before a line indicates that the line is an element in a list/array
+- Adding a hyphen `-` before a line indicates that the line is an element in a list/array.

 ---